This delicious recipe for costillas de puerco will have you licking the plate for every last drop.

 Strain the salsa over the ribs using a mesh strainer.
 Use a spoon to help push the salsa through the strainer.

 Salt the salsa and ribs to taste.
 Stir it.
-Then cover and simmer on low for about 20 minutes.
+Let it come to a simmer.
+Then cover and reduce heat to low and let cook for 20 minutes.

 Serve with white rice and corn tortillas.